 Living with moral injury can be an isolating experience.
 It’s a fairly new psychological term and all the research around it is also relatively recent.
 Due to the feelings of shame and guilt that accompany moral injury, it becomes hard to talk about with friends or family.
 This can lead to disconnection, and ultimately depression.
 However, there are resources around.
 If you’re in to books then Moral Injury: Restoring wounded Souls and The Moral Injury Workbook are both very good.
 The first has a religious angle to it, and the second uses the techniques of Acceptance Commitment Therapy.

-Lastly, counselling can work very well and be really effective with moral injury.
+Lastly, counselling can work very well.
 This is because it provides a safe and non judgemental environment, so you can talk completely candidly about your experience and your feelings.
 Expressing the thoughts and details that you wouldn’t usually be able to share with anyone else.

-I’d love to hear your experience of moral injury, so if you’re happy to explain then please leave a comment below.
+I’d love to hear your experience of managing moral injury, so if you’re happy to share then please leave a comment below.